Kanishk7091/beginning/README.md

-# a tutorial of repository
+# a tutorial on repository

 started repository